Why Does My Dog Stink?

 How to Properly Bathe Your Pet to Prevent Dog Odor

-- Prepare the space: Gather everything you need, including shampoo, comb, cotton for their ears and towels.
+- Prepare the space: Gather everything you need, including dog soaps, shampoos, a comb, cotton for their ears and towels.
 Place a towel or non-slip mat in the tub to help prevent slips.

 - Get wet: Use a large cup or a hand-held shower head to wet the fur thoroughly.
 Avoid getting water in the eyes or ears.